 To top it off, some of the same features shared by the Karu 12 and Roccbox are better designed on the Ooni.
 For example, the wood burner, as we discussed, has a wider opening and is easier to load wood into than the Roccbox.

-Between the Ooni Karu 12 and the Roccbox, there is no question that I would recommend the Ooni.
+Bottom Line: Between the Ooni Karu 12 and the Roccbox, there is no question that I would recommend Ooni.

-I only mentioned the Ooni Frya 12 briefly in the section on wood burning, but I think it’s worth highlighting further here.
-The Ooni Frya 12 is the only Ooni oven, or pizza oven in general, that features a unique gravity fed wood pellet system.
+I only mentioned the Ooni Fyra 12 briefly in the section on wood burning, but I think it’s worth highlighting further here.
+The Ooni Fyra 12 is the only Ooni oven, or pizza oven in general, that features a unique gravity fed wood pellet system.

-If you plan on cooking mainly with wood, I absolutely recommend the Ooni Frya 12 over the Roccbox.
+Note: If you plan on cooking mainly with wood, I absolutely recommend the Ooni Fyra 12 over the Roccbox.
 At half the price ($299) and with a much more convenient fuel system, it’s simply a better pizza oven.

 All Ooni Pizza Ovens Compared